 A Tennessee state circuit court finally heard the case in 2010.
 The jurors found in favor the deceased switchman and awarded his estate $8.6 million.
 CSX immediately demanded that the judged declare a mistrial or order a brand-new hearing.

 Shockingly, the circuit court judge granted the railroad’s request for a retrial.
-This happened even though the original hearing had been one of the longest civil jury trials in the history of Tennessee.
+This happened even though the original hearing had been one of the longest civil jury trials in the history of Knoxville, Tennessee.

-A second trail never occurred, however.
+A second trial never occurred, however.
 Two weeks before a new circuit court jury was empaneled, a different judge dismissed the case altogether.
 Our FELA attorney appealed that decision all the way to the Tennessee Supreme Court, which on July 1, 2015, reinstated the original jury verdict.
 The unanimous justices also demanded that yet one more jury decide how much more than the initial $8.6 million CSX must pay the deceased switchman’s widow and estate.

 Our FELA attorney calculated that interest and breach of duty damages would bring the total owed to his client to between $11 million and $15 million.
 At no point during the eight-year legal ordeal did CSX produce evidence that it had not acted negligently in exposing its employee to asbestos, radioactivity and diesel fumes.
 The company’s failure to protect the switchman made it legally responsible for his ultimately fatal lung cancer.

 Court and Date: Knox County Circuit Court, Knoxville, Tenn., November 2010